Walter Scott (Canadian politician): Federal politics: Creation of Saskatchewan

 In 1900, Scott ran as a Liberal in the federal riding of Assiniboia West and was elected to the House of Commons.
 He was re-elected in 1904.
 During the discussions about creating provinces out of the North-West Territories, Scott initially supported territorial Premier Frederick Haultain's proposal to create one big province (to be named "Buffalo") out of what is today Alberta and Saskatchewan – but then converted to the two-province option favoured by Sir Wilfrid Laurier's Liberal government.

-In February 1905, the federal government introduced legislation to create the provinces of Alberta and Saskatchewan effective Dominion Day – July 1, 1905.
+In February 1905, the federal Government of Canada introduced legislation to create the provinces of Alberta and Saskatchewan effective July 1, 1905 (Dominion Day).
 Premier Haultain was resolutely opposed to this legislation since 1) he wanted one big province, not two provinces; and 2) under the terms of the legislation, the federal government retained jurisdiction over public land.
 Haultain's opposition – along with opposition in the Commons to the act's provisions for denominational separate schools – delayed the passage of the bill.
 It did not receive royal assent as the Saskatchewan Act until July 20.
 It came into force on September 1, 1905, creating the province of Saskatchewan.

 On August 16, 1905, the Liberal Party of Saskatchewan held a leadership convention.
 Scott was the lone candidate.
 During his speech to the convention, the new leader of the Saskatchewan Liberals confidently predicted that Saskatchewan would soon become Canada's "banner province".

 After the passage of the Saskatchewan Act and the creation of the province, the final step was setting up the government.
 Frederick Haultain, as the Premier of the North-West Territories, was a natural candidate for being either the first Lieutenant Governor of Saskatchewan or the first Premier.
 However, Haultain's opposition to the division of the Territories into two provinces, the denial of natural resources, and the Catholic school provisions had led the federal government to mistrust him.
 Prime Minister Laurier therefore appointed Amédée E. Forget, the Lieutenant Governor of the North-West Territories since 1898, as the first Lieutenant Governor of Saskatchewan.
 Forget then named the 37-year-old Scott as Premier of Saskatchewan.
 Some believed that he acted on the advice of Laurier while he was staying with Forget at Government House for the celebration of the creation of Saskatchewan, but Laurier denied having given that advice.
-The appointment created some controversy, both in Ottawa and in Saskatchewan.
+The appointment created some controversy, both in the Canadian capital of Ottawa and in Saskatchewan.
 Scott was sworn into office on September 12, 1905.